MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

 On the other hand, the default value isn't visible in the variables pane.
 Additionally, the default value of a sensitive input variable is hidden in the **Flow input** dialog, which appears when a flow containing input variables is run through the console.

 The eye icon to reveal the value isn't available unless the user deletes a default text value and provides a new one.
-This icon doesn't appear when populating other datatypes besides text.
+New values are visible when populating other datatypes besides text.

 ![Screenshot of the Flow inputs dialog with a sensitive variable.](media\sensitive-variables\flow-inputs-dialog-sensitive-variable.png)